rob-small/my-workbench-example-agentic-rag/README.md

 # My Dell Agentic RAG

 This branch customizes the NVIDIA Agentic RAG sample into a Dell-focused demo that adds guided onboarding, richer observability, and optional self-hosted inference controls.
 The Gradio UI now walks new users through a scripted evaluation workflow, ships with Dell collateral preloaded for Retrieval-Augmented Generation (RAG), and exposes per-component prompts and deployment knobs for experimentation.
+The main window title and branding can be changed in `code/chatui/pages/converse.py` by editing the `TITLE` variable.

 ## What changed in this branch?
 - **Dell-flavored quickstart and sample data** – four one-click sample questions and a curated set of Dell URLs are preloaded so users can immediately compare non-RAG and RAG runs.